eunbiggabi/term2/t2a2-readme/README.md

 6. Tech stack (e.g. html, css, deployment platform, etc)

-- ruby on rails - Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.
+- Ruby on rails - Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.
 Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages

 - PostgreSQL - PostgreSQL is a free and open-source relational database management system emphasizing extensibility and technical standards compliance built on the SQL language.
 It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.

 - HTML - HTML is a software solution stack that defines the properties and behaviors of web page content by implementing a markup based pattern to it.
 HTML5 is the fifth and current major version of HTML, and subsumes XHTML.
 HTML was used for our web front end.

+- SCSS - scss are CSS frameworks that allow developers to quickly build web interfaces with ease.
+The bulk of the website styling was done with SCSS due to time constraints and unfamiliarity